s-chorm/s-chorm/README.md

 # Web Designer Portfolio - SChorm

-Currently working with HTML/CSS/JS, I enjoy making and designing creative websites.
+Currently working with HTML/CSS/JS and C++, I enjoy making and designing creative websites.
 Programmed for 4 years.
 Clicking on the website will take you to my portfolio, which will also provide previous websites I've developed.
 Links to my accounts will also be provided, both in the website and here.

 (PORTFOLIO IN PROGRESS, BUT IT WILL UPDATE OVER TIME)